 Begin by collecting weekly fertilized eggs from an industrial hatchery [1-TXT].
 Maintain the fertilized eggs at 17 degrees Celsius in the laboratory [2].

 WIDE: Establishing shot of talent walking to the incubator with the eggs.
-TEXT: strain I 657, red label
+TEXT: strain I 657, red label (take 1)

 Talent putting the eggs in the incubator and closing the door.
+(2.1.1 take 2)

 For each culture, incubate seven fertilized eggs for 24 hours at 20 degrees Celsius and then 136 hours at 37 degrees Celsius in a humidified chamber with intermittent reversion of inclination [1].